 These must be taken into account by courts where relevant – but are not definitive – in deciding how the Equality Act should be applied.
-However it is not clear whether they are a relevant factor in deciding how the Act should be interpreted.
+However it is not clear whether they are at all relevant in deciding how the Act should be interpreted.

 - The Equality Act (EqA) statutory Guidance and Codes of Practice, linked off my Statutory guidance and Codes of Practice page, cover the meaning of ‘disability’, and discrimination as regards employment and services.

 - It is a common misconception that whatever the statutory Guidance and Codes say is authoritative, that what they say must be right.
 This has never been true.
 The Equality Act only says that courts should take the Guidance and Codes into account, not that they are binding.
 Some statements in them turn out to be incorrect.